pneumaticdeath/dump1090-stream-parser/Readme.md

 That produces a window with the following:
 ![gnuplot output](/examples/fdx_2018-10-17.png)

-If you're using gnuplot with interative windows--*most platforms support this*--then you can rotate the data and shift it around using the mouse.
+If you're using gnuplot with interactive windows--*most platforms support this*--then you can rotate the data and shift it around using the mouse.

 There is also a python program `make_tsv.py` which will create a hierarchy of directories of tab separated value data in the above format.